Armenia in the Eurovision Song Contest 2020: Final

+Armen Sargsyan (AMPTV creative producer); Teresa Karimyan (AMPTV program director, TV producer); Tigran Danielyan (AMPTV Director of Public Relations and External Relations); Stepan Zakaryan (AMPTV Board member); Yervand Yerznkyan (Composer, artistic director of the AMPTV Symphonic and Variety Orchestra);

 Preparation

 Athena Manoukian filmed the official video for "Chains on You" following her win at Depi Evratesil 2020.
 Production changes for the song were made by Artem Valter, while the video was directed by Arthur Manukyan and featured fashion designs by Mary Stepanyan and Aram Nikolyan.
 The video was released via the official Eurovision Song Contest's YouTube channel on 13 March 2020.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 28 January 2020, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Estonia was placed into the second semi-final, to be held on 14 May 2020, and was scheduled to perform in the second half of the show.
 However, due to 2019-20 pandemic of Coronavirus, the contest was cancelled.